László Fejes Tóth: Early life and career

 The editors of a book dedicated to Fejes Tóth described some highlights of his early work; e.g. having shown that the maximum density of a packing of repeated symmetric convex bodies occurs with a lattice pattern of packing.
 He also showed that, of all convex polytopes of given surface area that are equivalent to a given Platonic solid (e.g. a tetrahedron or an octahedron), a regular polytope always has the largest possible volume.
 He developed a technique that proved Steiner's conjecture for the cube and for the dodecahedron.
 By 1953, Fejes Tóth had written dozens of papers devoted to these types of fundamental issues.
 His distinguished academic career allowed him to travel abroad beyond the Iron Curtain to attend international conferences and teach at various universities, including those at Freiburg; Madison, Wisconsin; Ohio; and Salzburg.

 Fejes Tóth met his wife in university.
 She was a chemist.
-They were parents of three children, two sons—one a professor of mathematics at the Alfréd Rényi Institute of Mathematics, the other a professor of physiology at Dartmouth College—and one daughter, a psychologist.
+They were parents of three children, two sons—one (Gábor) a professor of mathematics at the Alfréd Rényi Institute of Mathematics, the other a professor of physiology at Dartmouth College—and one daughter, a psychologist.
 He enjoyed sports, being skilled at table tennis, tennis, and gymnastics.
 A family photograph shows him swinging by his arms over the top of a high bar when he was around fifty.

 Fejes Tóth held the following positions over his career: